A scenic float during Mardi Gras in New Orleans

 Mardi Gras

-You are bound to see a lot of purple, gold and green, the official colors of Mardi Gras.
-The most common parade route extends along St Charles Avenue then turns right on Canal Street through downtown, Nevertheless, its wise to check a local newspaper to confirm the final route.
+You are bound to see a lot of purple, gold, and green, the official colors of Mardi Gras.
+The most common parade route extends along St Charles Avenue and then turns right on Canal Street through downtown, Nevertheless, it’s wise to check a local newspaper to confirm the final route.

 The Zulus were founded in 1909 as the first Black Krewe.
-Their costumes and themes mocked dominant White society of the time.
+Their costumes and themes mocked the dominant white society of the time.
 Of all the gifts you can receive during Mardi Gras, the Zulu’s gilded coconut is still the most prized.

 Mardi Gras Indians evolved as a mixture of Native American and African American cultures.
 The Black Indians are organized around neighborhood tribes.
-Each tribe is known for its flamboyant, intricate costumes, marching bands and choirs.
+Each tribe is known for its dazzling, intricate costumes, marching bands, and choirs.

 For more information, visit MardiGrasNewOrleans.com